azbarbarian2020/Quality_Prediction_Demo/readme.md

 If I ask for the best performing machine, without referring to a particular BATCH_ID, then I'm asking to average the quality_yield per machine for all batches.
 If I ask what drove a low quaility yeild for a particular machine, without mentioning a BATCH_ID, then I mean what measures contributed the most to the quality_yield for that Machine across all batches.
 If I ask for what machine currently has the most abnormal readings, I'm asking to total the number of readings per measure that fall outside nominal ranges from the MACHINE_TBL.
 Nominal readings per measure are as follows:  SPINDLE_SPEED 2800 to 3200, VIBRATION 0.1 to 0.3, FEED_RATE 100 to 120, TOOL_WEAR 50 or less.7.
 Add following synonyms to both occurrences of MACHINE_NAME & BATCH_ID
+6. Add the following synonyms to both occurrences of MACHINE_NAME & BATCH_ID
    *  MACHINE_NAME: Machine Name, Machine, Machine ID
    *  BATCH_ID: Batch ID, Batch, Run, Run ID
-6. Enter and test the following prompt:
+7. Enter and test the following prompt:
    *  What measures most correlate towards a lower quality yield, ranked highest to lowest, per machine?
        *  If it looks correct, add it as a Verified query
        *  Name it What measures most affect quality yield per machine?
    *  Show me the current abnormal readings count per measure, per machine?
        *  If it looks correct, add it as a Verified query
        *  Name it Abnormal reading count per machine
-7. Make sure to save your semantic model
+8. Make sure to save your semantic model

 ## Streaming Table Setup Part II
 1. Create view predictive_stats